sahilkumar1689/Face-Recognition-Attendance-System/README.md

 7.Pillow: The Python Imaging Library (PIL), now known as Pillow, is used for image processing tasks such as resizing, cropping, and manipulating image files.

 8.scikit-learn: scikit-learn is a versatile machine learning library in Python, offering a wide range of algorithms and tools for classification, regression, clustering, and dimensionality reduction tasks.

 9.Flask: Flask is a lightweight web framework for Python, commonly used for building web applications and APIs.
 It could be used for implementing the user interface and backend logic of your attendance system.

-10.SQLAlchemy: SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) library for Python, providing a powerful and flexible way to interact with relational databases like MySQL or PostgreSQL.
-It could be used for managing and querying the database of employee records and attendance logs.
+10.SQLAlchemy: SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) library for Python, providing a powerful and flexible way to interact with relational databases like MySQL or PostgreSQL or Firebase It could be used for managing and querying the database of employee records and attendance logs.